killeent/mesosphere_challenge/README.md

 2. iterate through all elevators, performing their actions one by one
 3. release the lock

-Though in the real world we could pickups and the movement of elevators are continuous and occur in parallel, given the limited timespan necessary to implement this project, we chose to have this simple implementation.
+Though in the real world pickups, updates and the movement of elevators are continuous and occur in parallel, given the limited timespan necessary to implement this project, we chose to have this simple implementation.